eForth1 v2.4

 • An eForth for Arduino UNO/Nano implemented in C.

-• Use .ino sketch file that can be openned in Arduino IDE and load/run directly onto Arduino MCU.
+• .ino sketch file can be openned in Arduino IDE, no programmer to overwrite bootloader needed.

 • Has 16-bit cells and stacks.